Yiyuan (Eric) ZHANG, PhD Candidate at National University of Singapore

 Keyword: Bioinspiration, Physical and Embodied Intelligence

-Photo with my PhD supervisor Prof. Cecilia Laschi (NUS) and advisor Prof. Oussama khatib (Stanford)
+Photo with PhD supervisor Prof. Cecilia Laschi (NUS ARC Director) and advisor Prof. Oussama khatib (Stanford University)

 Education